 - 20) The method we use is interview and survey.
-We found that most people voted for the candidate whose name is familiar, regardless of the candidate's political leanings. - 21) Priya was watching the great blue heron.
-Then she slips and falls into the swamp. - 22) Although it was only a four-hour ride from my home in Pennsylvania to my boyfriend's home in Virginia, I was terrified.
-Looking back, I thought my feelings are influenced by stereotypes of the Old South.
+We found that most people voted for the candidate whose name is familiar, regardless of the candidate's political leanings. (used/ found/ voted/ was) - 21) Priya was watching the great blue heron.
+Then she slips and falls into the swamp. (was/slipped/fell) - 22) Although it was only a four-hour ride from my home in Pennsylvania to my boyfriend's home in Virginia, I was terrified.
+Looking back, I thought my feelings are influenced by stereotypes of the Old South. (is/ was/ think/ were influenced)